dskow/dskow.github.io/_posts/2017-07-15-vs-cross-platform-dev-setup.md

 4. Windows 10 SDK (10.0.10586.0),
 5. GitHub extension for Visual Studio

-We get the 10.0.10586.0 module since the default minimal version used in the VS project wizard is that version of Windows 10.
+The 10.0.10586.0 module matches the default minimal version used in the VS project wizard.

 You can always install components again.
 Just run the setup app again.